 Terrax proved too ambitious and rebelled.
 Galactus nearly exhausted all of his power following Terrax across the universe.
 Terrax ran to Earth and rose Manhattan up into space, holding it and its inhabitants hostage, threatening to kill everyone in the city unless the Fantastic Four defeated Galactus for him.
 Galactus easily returned the island and removed Terrax's cosmic power from him.
 But this brought Galactus to unsafe power levels and he needed to feed, choosing the planet he was currently on - Earth.
-The Fantastic Four along with the Avengers and Doctor Strange were able to defeat Galactus in his low state of energy, causing him to begin shrinking.
+The Fantastic Four along with the Avengers and Doctor Strange was able to defeat Galactus in his low state of energy, causing him to begin shrinking.

 Realizing that Galactus was about to die, Reed Richards and Captain America decided that they could not allow that despite his actions.
 Reed constructed a machine that recycled Galactus' energy and restored him, but he still did not have the energy to reach the nearest suitable planet.
 It seemed they were back where they started until a friend of the FF's, Frankie Raye, appeared and offered to become his newest herald.
 Although he didn't have enough energy to make her a powerful herald, he did touch her mind and give her cosmic powers to help her with her new duties.
 She would come to be known as Nova.